 Leaders Ignore Organizational Culture Issues

 If it’s #2 (‘They ignore it’), then we determine the ‘why’ behind the ‘ignoring’ of a backstabbing culture.
-The leader either does not see it as an issue, does not know how to address it or is fearful to confront any culture issues.
+The leader either does not see it as an issue, does not know how to address it or is fearful to confront any cultural issues.

 The why determines the particular solution, but it comes down to both individual and organizational plans for change and development.
 Especially if leaders aren’t comfortable confronting the issue, I’ll arm them with solid conflict management strategies.

 Leaders Aren’t Aware of Organizational Culture Issues